-For individuals interested in becoming a counselor or therapist it may be useful to understand the typical phases involved in the process of providing counseling to clients.
+For individuals interested in becoming a counselor or therapist it may be useful to understand the typical phases of therapy.

 A graduate program in counseling and therapy might help prepare students for a wide variety of potential careers in which practitioners may have to opportunity to work with a diverse client population.
 However; regardless of setting, and population served, there are often fundamental similarities in the therapeutic process.

 For every stage in life there is always a beginning, middle, and ending.
 This includes education, employment, relationships, etc. There is no difference in the therapeutic process.
-Although, there are many steps in and phases throughout the process of therapy, you will most likely be familiar with three major phases, the beginning, middle and termination phase.
+Although, there are many steps in and phases throughout the process of therapy, you may be familiar with three major phases of therapy: the beginning, middle and termination phase.
 Therapy can be a very complex procedure but it can also be very effective for those who have chosen to seek therapy as a tool to facilitate change, understanding and support.
 The phases of therapy each have a distinct and specific function with many parts working together.

 Middle Phase of the Therapeutic Process